pingcap/docs/grafana-tikv-dashboard.md

 The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node_exporter, and so on.
 A lot of metrics are there to help you diagnose.

 You can get an overview of the component TiKV status from the **TiKV-Details** dashboard, where the key metrics are displayed.
+According to the [Performance Map](https://asktug.com/_/tidb-performance-map/#/), you can check whether the status of the cluster is as expected.

 This document provides a detailed description of these key metrics on the **TiKV-Details** dashboard.